hughrun/pocketsnack/README.md

 1. copy settings-example.py to settings.py
 2. create Pocket app and paste consumer key into settings.py
-3. run `python3 main.py authorise`
+3. run `bash install.sh` and select '1' at the prompt

 ### Dependencies
-You will need Python 3.x installed.
+You will need Python 3.x installed and it should be called by `python3`.
 These instructions assume you are using a Unix-like (Linux, BSD, MacOS) operating system.

 The following Python modules need to be installed: